flowchart TB

 IC selection.
 The IC (Incident Commander) role requires specific setup.
 Choose someone who does NOT lead incidents in real life – a senior analyst, a business-side participant, a network engineer.
 The IC’s challenge is synthesizing across teams, not just amplifying the most confident voice in the room.
 Brief them privately before the session: “Your job is to listen to what each team tells you, ask questions across teams, and make decisions when they disagree.
 You are not here to know more than them – you are here to integrate what they know.”

 Artifact preparation.
 Sort all cards by team and tier.
-Keep them face-down in separate piles labeled by team and tier.
-You need: Alpha R1 (x2), Bravo R1 (x2), Charlie R1 (x2) ready for Round 1 release.
+Keep them face-down in separate piles labeled by team and tier, or in labeled folders/envelopes.
+You need: Alpha R1, Bravo R1, Charlie R1 ready for Round 1 release.
 Prepare R2-3 and R4-5 piles but keep them away from the table until release points.

 Opening Delivery